octacian/hudlib/MODULES.md

 ## Managing Modules
 Modules listed in the configuration file are automatically loaded at startup unless specifically disabled.
 For the purpose of listing and/or disabling mods, we've introduced the `modules.conf` file.

 Each module is listed on a new line, as if setting a variable.
 A module can be disabled or enabled by setting this variable to `true` or `false`.
-If a module is not listed here, or is set to `false` (disabled), it will not be automatically loaded.
+If a module is set to `false` (disabled), it will not be automatically loaded. __Note:__ modules will be loaded anyway if they are not found in the configuration file at all.

 __Example:__
 ```lua